 August 2012 - June 2018

-I teach courses focused on digital journalism, including multimedia storytelling, audio storytelling, social media strategies, and online journalism.
-I focus on journalism innovation, including interactive graphics, immersive video, and other tech/tools.
-I also regularly teach communications law.
-I've helped develop a multi-campus online degree program in digital media and storytelling, and I teach courses for that program as well.
+I taught courses focused on digital journalism, including multimedia storytelling, audio storytelling, social media strategies, and online journalism.
+I focused on journalism innovation, including interactive graphics, immersive video, and other tech/tools.
+I also regularly taught communications law.
+I helped develop a multi-campus online degree program in digital media and storytelling, and I taught courses for that program as well.

-At IU, I've developed and taught 11 courses, including seven fully online.
-Three of my online courses have been Quality Matters certified.
+At IUS, I developed and taught 11 courses, including seven fully online.
+Three of my online courses had been Quality Matters certified.

 I served as coordinator (the functional equivalent of department chair) for the Journalism & Media Program from July 2016 to June 2019, leading faculty colleagues, including working on scheduling, program assessment, program development, marketing/development, and other program administrative issues.
 In that role, I oversaw increases in the number of students majoring in our area as well as the number of students enrolled in our courses, all while the campus experienced overall enrollment decline.